josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 As in any of these frameworks, you use Svelte to build components, which are then the building blocks for your user interface (UI).
 As events happen and state and data change, the Svelte component(s) automatically update to reflect the changes in the UI.

-Front-end frameworks are amazing for their ability to keep data in sync.
+Front-end frameworks are in demand for their ability to keep data in sync.
 Since they run entirely on JavaScript in the browser, however, they aren't ideal for much except single-page applications on their own.
 Front-end frameworks alone can't do things like persist data between pages or run server-side tasks like fetching files, for example.

 **To bridge that gap, Svelte has [SvelteKit](https://kit.svelte.dev/).**

 <Callout>Svelte is React, but without the bullshit.</Callout>

 You could think of SvelteKit as the [Next](https://nextjs.org/) (or [Nuxt](https://nuxtjs.org/)) of Svelte.
+If you're not familiar: those are examples of what are sometimes caled "meta-frameworks."
+Where React is a framework that helps you build with JavaScript, Next is a framework that helps you build with React.

-If you're not familiar: all of those are examples of a "meta-framework;" a larger toolbox for building full-fledged apps and sites.
-They take the underlying front-end framework (Svelte, React, etc.) and add in many of the pieces you'd need for a non-trivial project, like pages and routing, data stores, better control over SEO, and in some cases, image handling and APIs—generally just about everything except the database.
+Meta frameworks are larger toolboxes for building full-fledged apps and sites, and include many of the pieces you'd need for a non-trivial project missing in front-end frameworks, like page routing, data stores, better control over SEO, and in some cases, image handling and APIs—usually just about everything except the database.

 <Highlight>So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about anything.</Highlight>